What Is Parsing of Data? Definition, Uses & Benefits

 1. Makes a request to NewsAPI, specifying keywords that should be included.

-2. Waits for the structured data which arrives in JSON format.
+2. Waits for the structured data, which arrives in JSON format.

 3. Parses the returned information to get the headlines as well as the main sources.

-Dedicated parser
+Dedicated Parser

-Specialized parser is a tool used for particular source formats or information types.
+A specialized parser is a tool used for particular source formats or information types.
 Unlike holistic solutions, these parsers are built for intricate structures, dynamically loaded content, and even for websites that are guarded against automated requests.

-Specialized parses are used for scraping when:
+Specialized parsers are used for scraping when:

-Note.
-What is file parsing?
+Note: What is file parsing?
 File parsing is the approach of evaluating a file and obtaining information from it.
 It includes, but is not limited to, the reading of the file and transforming its content into a format suitable for anything from data processing to analysis.

-Specialized tool guarantees simple and intuitive extraction of structured details from scanner-protected and complex resources.
+A specialized tool guarantees simple and intuitive extraction of structured details from scanner-protected and complex resources.
 For instance, in this article, the reader will learn the aspects of setting up the specialized parser for scraping AliExpress.

 Custom Parser